ergoz/w32/README.md

 It wraps win32 apis to "Go style" to make them easier to use.

+**Work in progress!
+Pull requests are welcome!**

+**API of this package can be changed till 1.0.0 version will be released!**

 ## Notes
-This library was originally a clone of [AllenDang/w32](https://github.com/AllenDang/w32).
-At the time the repo appeared to be abandoned.
-Since I made this clone though the original repo picked up development again, but I decided to take this in a slightly different direction.
+This library was originally a clone of [JamesHovious/w32](https://github.com/JamesHovious/w32).

 This library aims to mirror the win32 api and other Windows system dlls, without additional abstractions built on top of it.
 It attempts to be as organized/documented as possible.